Remexido: Life

 José Joaquim de Sousa Reis was born in Estômbar, in 1796 to Joaquim José dos Reis and Clara Maria do Carmo.
-He was given the surname "de Sousa" from his godfather Reverend José Joaquim de Sousa, a priest. but it was São Bartolomeu de Messines the place where he settled, married and traced his destiny.
+He was given the surname "de Sousa" by his godfather Reverend José Joaquim de Sousa, a priest. but it was São Bartolomeu de Messines the place where he settled, married and traced his destiny.
 As a boy, he went to study for the Catholic seminary in Faro.
 There he took the minor orders but, given his talent for oratory, he soon aroused the admiration of the bishop who authorized him to go up to the pulpit and speak to the people.
-However, he would end up abandoning the promising ecclesiastical career to marry Maria Clara Machado de Bastos, daughter of a distinguished wealthy family.
+However, he abandoned the promising ecclesiastical career to marry Maria Clara Machado de Bastos, daughter of a distinguished wealthy family.
 Still, it took a lot of persistence and use of all the rhetoric he learned to overcome the reluctance of the girl's uncle, a wealthy man and landowner in the vicinity of São Bartolomeu de Messines and São Marcos da Serra.
-From this insistence he would receive from Maria Clara the nickname of Remexido, which was forever stuck to his name.
+From this insistence, he received the nickname of Remexido from Maria Clara, which was forever stuck to his name.
 A literate young man, very talkative and in line with the absolutist regime of the time, he quickly gained a prominent social position and public recognition.
-He got improvements for the village of São Bartolomeu de Messines, like a public elementary school, a community oven and a free fair in honor of Nossa Senhora da Saúde (Our Lady of Health), which still takes place today.
+He made improvements for the village of São Bartolomeu de Messines, like a public elementary school, a community oven and a free fair in honour of Nossa Senhora da Saúde (Our Lady of Health), which still takes place today.
 After the first liberal revolution of 1820 he was appointed juiz de vintena, an official magistrate position which would be abolished on January 1, 1831, due to the liberal revolution's ideals, simultaneously managing the assets of his wife's wealthy uncle.
 As juiz de vintena, he would personally collect the tithes of the lands of São Bartolomeu de Messines and São Marcos da Serra.